-Rating Definition 1 Investments that are performing above expectations.
+Credit Rating Definition 1 Investments that are performing above expectations.
 2 Investments that are performing within expectations, with risks that are neutral or favorable compared to risks at the time of origination.
 All new loans are rated '2'.
 3 Investments that are performing below expectations and that require closer monitoring, but where no loss of interest, dividend or principal is expected.
 Companies rated '3' may be out of compliance with financial covenants, however, loan payments are generally not past due.
 4 Investments that are performing below expectations and for which risk has increased materially since origination.
 Some loss of interest or dividend is expected but no loss of principal.
 In addition to the borrower being generally out of compliance with debt covenants, loan payments may be past due (but generally not more than 180 days past due).
 5 Investments that are performing substantially below expectations and whose risks have increased substantially since origination.
-Most or
+Most or all of the debt covenants are out of compliance and payments are substantially delinquent.
+Some loss of principal is expected.

-The COVID-19 pandemic has impacted our investment ratings, causing downgrades of certain portfolio companies.
-As the COVID-19 situation continues to evolve, we are maintaining close communications with our portfolio companies to proactively assess and manage potential risks across our investment portfolio.
+The COVID-19 pandemic impacted our investment ratings, causing downgrades of certain portfolio companies.
+As the COVID-19 situation continues to evolve, we continue to maintain close communications with our portfolio companies to proactively assess and manage potential risks across our investment portfolio.
 We have also increased oversight and analysis of credits in vulnerable industries in an attempt to improve loan performance and reduce credit risk.